BU-KABlab/PANDA-BEAR/documentation/00-Home.md

 ## License

-PANDA-SDL is licensed under the GNU General Public License v2.0.
+PANDA-BEAR is licensed under the GNU General Public License v2.0.
 See the [LICENSE](../LICENSE) file for details.